Introduction

 Conversational Interfaces

-The key is implementing AI where it creates measurable value.
+Use AI where it creates clear value.

-AI should enhance workflows, not complicate them.
+AI should help workflows, not clutter them.

 Lesson 6: Focus on Customer Retention

-Acquiring customers is expensive.
+Getting customers is costly.

-Retaining customers is far more profitable.
+Keeping them is far more profitable.

 Key retention drivers include: